Could Lyme Disease Be Overlooked During COVID-19?

-Cortiula and colleagues express concern that the diversion of resources might stretch an already fragile system.
-The diversion might lead to worse outcomes.
-“It is well established that delayed oncologic surgery may lead to disease progressions and result in tumors no longer resectable, leading to worse survival outcomes,” the authors wrote.
-Could Lyme disease in a covid-19 pandemic be overlooked?
+Cortiula and colleagues warned that the diversion of medical resources during the COVID-19 pandemic could stretch an already fragile healthcare system.
+The authors noted that delays in care can lead to worse outcomes.
+For example, they wrote that “delayed oncologic surgery may lead to disease progression and result in tumors no longer resectable, leading to worse survival outcomes.”

-[bctt tweet=”Don’t forget about Lyme disease in COVID-19 pandemic.” username=”DrDanielCameron”]
+[bctt tweet=”Don’t forget about Lyme disease during the COVID-19 pandemic.” username=”DrDanielCameron”]

 Related Articles: